12 Health Care Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Gainers

-- Biohaven Pharma Hldgs BHVN stock moved upwards by 72.6% to $143.49 during Tuesday's pre-market session.
-The market value of their outstanding shares is at $10.1 billion.
+- Allogene Therapeutics ALLO shares increased by 12.7% to $7.98 during Tuesday's pre-market session.
+The market value of their outstanding shares is at $1.1 billion.

 Losers

+- Aspira Womens Health AWH shares decreased by 17.99% to $0.48.
+The company's market cap stands at $53.3 million.
+As per the news, the Q1 earnings report came out 4 days ago.

-- Novavax NVAX shares declined by 22.01% to $41.54.
-The market value of their outstanding shares is at $3.2 billion.
-As per the press release, Q1 earnings came out yesterday.
+- Cullinan Oncology CGEM shares declined by 11.77% to $9.6.
+The market value of their outstanding shares is at $429.9 million.
+As per the news, the Q1 earnings report came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.